On Thursday afternoon, Feb. 22, Option Line answered a live chat from “Jennifer,” a 19-year-old in Fort Wayne, Indiana.

-As a Heartbeat International affiliate, your pregnancy help organization is automatically listed on Heartbeat's Option Line® (1-800-712-HELP), a 24-7 pregnancy helpline that answers over 1,100 calls, emails, text messages and live chats every day, sending callers to local help organizations like yours.
+As a Heartbeat International affiliate, your pregnancy help organization is automatically listed on Heartbeat's Option Line® (1-800-712-HELP), a 24-7 pregnancy helpline that answers over 1,100 calls, emails, text messages and live chats every day in English and Spanish, sending callers to local help organizations like yours.
 Our job is to help you care for her.

 Here are a few of the ways we do that.